Creative barriers to protect pedestrians from vehicles a booming business | CBC News

 Barriers have saved lives

-Weisz said early attempts at improving security were often hard to look at, but more recent measure have made public spaces more attractive and functional.
+Weisz said early attempts at improving security were often hard to look at, but more recent measures have made public spaces more attractive and functional.

 "You have to have designers, artists, community members, security experts all in the room together.
 This simply can't be an engineered solution."